-Advocating in the school setting for my son (who has Down Syndrome) has been one of the most challenging and hardest roles of my life (especially as a sole parent)—and one of the most rewarding.
+Advocating in the school setting for my son (who has Down Syndrome) has been one of the most challenging and hardest roles of my life—and one of the most rewarding.

 Unfortunately, exclusion still exists in our communities and despite public education being designed and legally mandated as the most inclusive, sometimes parents do have to speak up and show up for our children, particularly those with special and different learning needs.
-We advocate at IEP meetings, and many times in between, and it can be daunting, overwhelming, exhausting, frustrating and, yes, it’s ok to say, infuriating at times.
+We advocate at IEP meetings, and many times in between.
+It can be daunting, overwhelming, exhausting, frustrating and, yes, it’s ok to say, infuriating at times.
 It can even be traumatic.

 Parenting and advocating requires stamina and steadfastness.
 It also requires knowledge and assertiveness—and follow-up, follow-up, follow-up.
 One principle that guides my advocacy is this: